Tel: +41-44-872 40 50

 The spherical bearings were equipped with anchor plates for easier future repair or replacement, and with an inclined transition plate beneath each bearing to enable it to be installed on a horizontal substructure.

-Before installation, the bearings were tested at mageba Australia’s in-house nationally-certified testing laboratory in Sydney.
+Before installation, the bridge bearings were tested at mageba Australia’s in-house nationally-certified testing laboratory in Sydney.

 Concrete box girder bridge